 In 2015 Sarah was awarded a fully funded research studentship from The School of the Arts, English and Drama at Loughborough University.

-ManCraft: the therapeutic use of textile craft processes for men.
+ManCraft: the therapeutic use of textile craft processes for vulnerable men.

-How can the therapeutic use of textile craft processes help achieve positive wellbeing for men?
+How can the therapeutic use of textile craft processes help achieve wellbeing for vulnerable men?

 Sarah’s practice-based PhD research aims to establish whether textile crafts have the potential to provide men with a therapeutic tool that they can use to help prevent or reduce the risk of deteriorating wellbeing.